Skip to content

 Suvasini: Basically, it is a multi-whorled variety.
 Additionally, it comes as the cross between ‘Single’ x ‘Double’.
 The flowers are pure white, bold, and big.
 Spikes are best suited as cut flowers.
 Suvasini recorded 25% more yield than cv.

 Prajwal: This hybrid variety bears single-type flowers on tall stiff spikes.
 It comes from the cross ‘Shringar’ x ‘Mexican Single’.
-The flower buds are slightly pinkish in color while the flowers are white.
+The flower buds are slightly pinkish while the flowers are white.
 It yields 20% more loose flowers than ‘Shringar’.

 Vaibhav: This hybrid variety bears semi-double flowers on medium spikes.
 It comes from the cross ‘Mexican Single’ x IIHR – 2.
 The flower buds are greenish in color in contrast to pinkish buds in ‘Suvasini’ and ‘Local Double’.
 It yields 50% higher compared to ‘Suvasini’.
 It is the perfect choice for cut flower purposes.